 BPMN Event-based Gateway

-The BPMN Event-based Gateway article provides a detailed explanation of the event-based gateway element, including the BPMN notation, an example diagram and guidelines.
+The BPMN Event-based Gateway article provides a detailed explanation of the Parallel Event-based BPMN element, including the definition, notation, rules, guidelines and examples.

 What is an Event-based Gateway?